 Woman who helped put away serial killer awaits his execution

-TALLAHASSEE, Fla. – Lisa Noland said she was 17 when she wrote a suicide note, planning to end her life after years of being raped by her grandmother's boyfriend.
-A day later, she found herself fighting for her life while being raped by a man now set to be executed in Florida after a killing spree that left 10 women dead over an eight-month rampage in 1984.

-The man set to die at Florida State Prison on Thursday is Bobby Joe Long.
-Noland was the victim he let go, someone who knew the mind of a rapist and played it while gathering — and leaving — evidence that would lead to his capture.
+Noland became the victim Bobby Joe Long let go, the one who knew the mind of a rapist and played it while gathering — and leaving — evidence that would lead to his capture.
 Her abduction and rape saved her own life.

-"At the time he put the gun to my head, it was nothing new to me," she said while packing a suitcase to leave for Long's execution.
+"At the time he put the gun to my head, it was nothing new to me," she said while packing a suitcase to leave for Long's execution, scheduled for Thursday night.

 She said she knew from her past abuse that if she fought, it would further enrage her attacker.